 Paragraphs will present ideas in the same order as the outline in the introduction.
 For example, the Kiribati essay may present ideas in this order:

-Conclusions are often the weakest part of student essays because they are often written last when students are tired.
+Conclusions can be the weakest part of student essays because they are often written last when students are tired.
 However, your conclusions are very important because they are your chance to reinforce your ideas and end strongly.
 To ensure you write a strong conclusion, you should:

 take a break before you write your conclusion